econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 ### Bastion host connections

-Before you try connecting to the bastion host, verify that the `MaybeDeployBastionHost` [condition][conditions] evaluates to `true`.
+Before you try connecting to the bastion host, verify that the `DeployBastionHost` [condition][conditions] evaluates to `true`.
 Note too that if you have been provisioning and de-provisioning other resources, you might want to de-provision then provision the bastion host before running the below commands, in order to refresh the bastion host [user data] that stores the URLs of other resources in the stack.

 1. Install the [EC2 Instance Connect CLI]: